 In legends, a werewolf won’t recognize relatives or anyone close to them, so they will end up hurting them.
 Although it is not clear how this transformation happens, most folklore will involve a cursed human being than a personal trait.

-Depending on the cause of transformation, it could be temporary or permanent.
+Depending on the cause of the transformation, it could be temporary or permanent.

 Physical Appearances Of a Typical Werewolf

-In most European folklore, a werewolf retained the physical characterizes of the person it has transformed from.
+In most European folklore, a werewolf retained the physical characteristics of the person it has transformed from.

-For instance, the thick werewolf eyebrows join near the nose bridge, has curved fingernails, low-hanging ears and also a wavering gait.
+For instance, the thick werewolf eyebrows join near the nose bridge, have curved fingernails, low-hanging ears, and also a wavering gait.
 While a werewolf is in its animal form, its appearance description may vary from one culture to another.

 Some will describe it to have an indistinguishable form from other ordinary wolves.
 In contrast, others will describe it as lacking some common wolf features, such as having no tails.